sisoje/testable-view-swiftui/README.md

 }
 ```

-# (Optional) Testing `body` using ViewInspector
+# (Optional) Testing using ViewInspector

-Testing the body function using tools like ViewInspector, in conjunction with our native testing approach, allows us to ensure the accurate mapping of state to the resulting `SwiftUI.View`.
+Testing the body function using tools like ViewInspector, in conjunction with our native testing approach, allows us to interact with SwiftUI elements and to verify their values with each interaction.

 Tests are almost identical:
 ```